Table of Contents

 In the future, radiofrequency treatment is poised to grow in popularity as a practical, affordable, and easy-to-use method of processing cannabis.
 It can be done pre- or post-cure and is non-toxic, non-ionizing, and non-oxidizing.

-Where Will Radio Frequency Treatment Go?
+Where Will Radio Frequency Treatment in Cannabis Go?

 Los Suenos Farms, the largest outdoor grow in America, already works with Ziel to process their cannabis.
 While this technology is proven and trustworthy, Ziel is the most active voice in the implementation of radiofrequency treatment in the cannabis industry.
 However, the entrepreneurial side of this technology may not be the most exciting aspect.